cinnamonwolfy/pl32lib-ng/README.md

 compiler.

 In addition to this, pl32lib is undergoing testing.
-Currently, `pl32-memory` and `pl32-shell` are the only confirmed fully functional modules.
-Other modules might be broken or buggy.**
+Currently, `pl32-memory` and `pl32-shell` are the only confirmed fully functional modules. `pl32-memory` is the only module that is complete Other modules might be broken, incomplete or buggy.**

 Open a terminal (if on a graphical environment), and run the following from the project directory: